-Jonathan regularly publishes and speaks on patent-litigation matters.
+Jonathan is a sought-after writer and speaker on patent-litigation issues.
+He regularly speaks on the ever-evolving interplay between PTAB proceedings and infringement proceedings at the U.S. district court or the ITC.
 He is a contributing author of Patent Office Litigation, Second Edition (published 2017), co-authoring a chapter on the interplay between PTAB proceedings and investigations at the ITC.
 Jonathan is also a contributing author of Evidence in Patent Cases (published 2018), co-authoring a chapter on “Evidence Issues in Investigations at the United States International Trade Commission.”
-He also has extensive experience handling economics issues in patent litigation—including domestic industry at the ITC, damages in district court, and objective considerations at the PTAB.

 - Super Lawyers, "Rising Star - Washington D.C."
 (2019 - 2015)